Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 | Complexity | Low | Medium | Medium-High |

-A US citizen abroad has a specific structural position: US tax obligations exist regardless of entity choice.
-The LLC does not create or eliminate US tax liability — it provides a documentation framework and liability boundary on top of the existing obligation.
-The entity decision framework maps how entity jurisdiction interacts with personal residency across different founder situations.
+If you're a US citizen abroad, your tax obligations exist regardless of entity choice.
+The LLC doesn't create or eliminate US tax liability.
+It gives you structure on top of what's already there.
+The entity decision framework walks through how entity jurisdiction interacts with personal residency for different situations.

 How does tax residency interact with LLC entity choice?

-A US citizen with a Wyoming LLC living in Portugal faces potential tax obligations in both jurisdictions.
-The LLC is a US entity, but Portugal may classify the founder as tax resident based on physical presence exceeding 183 days.
-The LLC's income is potentially taxable in both countries.
-Treaty tiebreaker rules may resolve the overlap, or may not, depending on the specific treaty provisions.
+Take a US citizen with a Wyoming LLC living in Portugal.
+The LLC is a US entity, but Portugal may classify the founder as tax resident based on spending more than 183 days there.
+The income is potentially taxable in both countries.
+Treaty tiebreaker rules may resolve the overlap, or may not.

-This is the core tension: the entity exists in one jurisdiction, the founder is tax resident in another, and the clients are in a third.
-Each jurisdiction has its own rules for how it treats the income flowing through that entity.
-Understanding the tax position before choosing the entity type avoids creating compliance obligations that did not need to exist.
-The non-resident LLC decision framework maps this analysis in detail — walking through each variable that determines whether a US LLC fits or creates exposure for a specific cross-border situation.
+That's the core tension: entity in one jurisdiction, tax residency in another, clients in a third.
+Each country has its own rules for the income flowing through your entity.
+Figure out the tax position before choosing the entity type, or you end up with compliance obligations that didn't need to exist.
+The non-resident LLC decision framework walks through each variable.

 Which state is right for a digital nomad LLC?